 Celebrate the holiday at Our Lady of Mount Carmel-St. Benedicta School's annual fair, which begins with the construction of two altars.
 Visitors are encouraged to contribute their own mementos, and craft paper skeletons and flowers.
 Traditional music and dance performances are also on tap.

 Halloween Remixed – Flushing

 Celebrate Día de los Muertos, Halloween and All-Saints' Day at Flushing Town Hall's jam-packed multicultural fest where kids can make masks, All-Saints' Day Medallions, Mexican sugar skulls and listen to ghost stories.

 The always-free National Museum of the American Indian hosts an afternoon celebration where families can make traditional Day of the Dead crafts, contribute to a community altar and watch dance performances.

 Day of the Dead – East Village

 Mexican culture org Mano a Mano throws NYC's biggest Day of the Dead fest at St. Mark's Church-in-the-Bowery.
 Revelers can bring mementos of loved ones who have died to adorn the community-built altar.
 On Saturday, a Procession of the Innocents will travel from Union Square to the church to commemorate victims of injustice.
 Paper flower workshops are open to all ages, and a poetry reading and Mariachi band close out the celebration on Sunday.

 For more seasonal fun, check out our Halloween Guide.

-- Halloween 2013 for NYC Kids: Best Halloween Parades, Parties and Trick-or-Treating on Thursday, October 31
+- Best Halloween Night Celebrations for NYC Kids: Top Parades, Parties & Trick-or-Treat Routes on October 31